rahulwaghole14/aiinterviewerbackend/NOTIFICATION_SYSTEM_IMPLEMENTATION.md

 ## 🎯 **Overview**

-Successfully implemented a comprehensive notification system for the AI Interviewer Platform.
+Successfully implemented a comprehensive notification system for the Talaro Platform.
 The system provides real-time notifications through multiple channels (email, in-app, SMS) with user-configurable preferences and template-based messaging.

 ---